Jduopu/stats-tracker/README.md

 ## 🧠 Overview

-This project allows users to input football player stats — including name, position, touchdowns, yards, and tackles — and dynamically displays them in a sortable table.
-It demonstrates full-stack development with a Python Flask backend and a JavaScript-driven front end.
+A full-stack web application built with Flask (Python), HTML, CSS, and JavaScript.
+It allows users to input football player stats—such as name, position, touchdowns, yards, and tackles—and dynamically displays them in a sortable table.
+The data is stored in an SQLite database, enabling real-time updates and retrieval.

 ---